kamsekar/kamsekar.github.io/docs/publications/index.md

 ---

 Linking local structural changes to performance helps guide the design of more durable, efficient fuel-cell catalysts.
-Modern electrocatalysts for catalyzing the oxygen reduction reaction in hydrogen fuel cells are commonly made up of **platinum-alloy nanoparticles, dispersed over a carbon support**.
+Modern electrocatalysts for catalyzing the oxygen reduction reaction in hydrogen fuel cells are commonly made up of <u>platinum-alloy nanoparticles, dispersed over a carbon support</u>.
 Their varied structures mean they degrade differently under operating conditions.
-We showed that **identical-location microscopy** is an appropriate method to track the local history of specific catalyst sites, which nicely complements the bulk information gathered with other experimental methods such as electrochemical measurements.
+We showed that <u>identical-location microscopy</u> is an appropriate method to track the local history of specific catalyst sites, which nicely complements the bulk information gathered with other experimental methods such as electrochemical measurements.

 The first paper is a comparison of different commercial electrocatalysts for the oxygen reduction reaction of acidic media, and the second is a more detailed investigation of platinum-cobalt nanoparticles at the atomic scale.